My experience on RHCSA and RHCE exams.

-I’ve passed RHCE with a score of 281/300, what is over 93% if you turn it into percentage.
+I’ve passed RHCE with the score of 281/300, what is over 93% if you turn it into percentage.
 I was aiming for a perfect score of 300/300, but as it turns out, I apparently lost 19 points (no idea where and why).
 It took me over a month to prepare for it, but I had to wait until late summer for the exam as other dates were fully booked.

 So, the exam was an easy one to be honest, it took me approx 2 hours to complete everything, then half an hour to check services were starting and working properly, rebooting a couple of times, and that is it basically.

 The exam was easy (I kid you not), there was nothing particularly hard.
 3.5 hours for the exam is plenty of time if you are properly prepared, not sure otherwise.

 As with RHCSA, I used Sander van Vugt’s book to prepare for the RHCE topics.

 Read all questions properly, don’t be afraid to ask the instructor to clarify them if you don’t understand what is required.
 He will reword it in a manner so that any confusion that may arise is gone.
 There were a couple of RHCE questions that I had to ask for clarification (mostly because I was over-prepared for the exam and looked into tasks deeper than I should).

 This should come as no surprise, but you must know where to find information on a RHEL system.
 Man pages and docs are there to be used!

 Install and use the httpd-manual package.
 SELinux (there is sealert if you get stuck):